Honkai Impact 3rd: Related media

-Manga
+Manhua

-Honkai Impact 3rd features an ongoing serialized manga of the same name in Chinese and in English.
-The manga begins before Chapter 1 of the main game story arc that aims to supplement and flesh out the in-game plot, and often includes character origins.
-Several in-game battlesuits worn by the Valkyries are illustrated in the manga as well.
-The manga has three prequel titles and one main title.
+Honkai Impact 3rd features a serialized manhua series of the same name in Chinese and in English.
+The series begins before Chapter 1 of the main game story arc that aims to supplement and flesh out the in-game plot, and often includes character origins.
+Several in-game battlesuits worn by the Valkyries are illustrated in the series as well.
+The series has three prequel titles and one main title.

-Anime
+Donghua

-Cooking with Valkyries (女武神的餐桌 (Nǚ Wǔshén de Cānzhuō)), a non-canon slice of life cooking television animated series of Honkai Impact 3rd featuring 19 short episodes, was released from July to September 2020.
+Cooking with Valkyries (女武神的餐桌 (Nǚ Wǔshén de Cānzhuō)), a non-canon slice of life cooking television donghua series of Honkai Impact 3rd featuring 19 short episodes, was released from July to September 2020.
 The bilibili releases are available in Mandarin Chinese, while the Japanese broadcast versions are in Japanese.

-ELF Academy (人偶学园 (Rén'ǒu Xuéyuán)), another non-canon anime of Honkai Impact 3rd with 10 episodes, was released from July to September 2021, and also contains Mandarin Chinese and Japanese voice acting.
+ELF Academy (人偶学园 (Rén'ǒu Xuéyuán)), another non-canon donghua of Honkai Impact 3rd with 10 episodes, was released from July to September 2021, and also contains Mandarin Chinese and Japanese voice acting.
 This series is about ELFs (Equipment: Living Form), which are autonomous weapons created to replace living soldiers, going to school and interacting with each other.